 LEDC Description: The Latino Economic Development Center (LEDC) is a private, non-profit 501(c)(3) community development organization founded in 1991.
-LEDC is fast-paced and growing nonprofit.
-It applies a racial/ethnic equity lens to its work and its mission is to drive the economic and social advancement of low to moderate income Latinos and other underserved residents by providing them with the skills and tools they need to achieve financial independence and become leaders in their communities.
-Its main program areas include Small Business Development, Financing, Housing Counseling, Affordable Housing Preservation (through Tenant Organizing), and Direct Community Investments.
+LEDC is a fast-paced and growing nonprofit.
+It applies a racial/ethnic equity lens to its work and its mission is to drive the economic and social advancement of low to moderate-income Latinos and other underserved residents by providing them with the skills and tools they need to achieve financial independence and become leaders in their communities.
+Its main program areas include Small Business Development, Financing, Housing Counselling, Affordable Housing Preservation (through Tenant Organizing), and Direct Community Investments.
 LEDC is headquartered in Washington, DC, and has satellite offices in Wheaton, MD; Baltimore, MD; Arlington, MD; and Mayaguez, Puerto Rico.

-- Draft annual fundraising, communications, and evaluation work plans in collaboration with ED/CEO, development-evaluation and communications managers
+- Draft annual fundraising, communications, and evaluation work plans in collaboration with ED/CEO, development-evaluation, and communications managers

 - Facilitate communication/transfer of information/knowledge between program and development teams

 - Oversee all LEDC fundraising activities and processes, which are primarily proposal/grant based

 - Lead proposal writing and oversee proposal production processes and submission

 - Oversee and monitor grant reporting and pertinent processes, including reviewing and editing key reports

 - Oversee collaboration between communications staff and program teams in the creation of marketing and outreach materials

 - Support communications and program teams in the tracking of advocacy efforts that impact resources on which organization and client base relies

 - Oversee LEDC compliance with local, state, and federal agencies